 I couldn’t muster a direct answer.
 While it’s true that I’m at least seriously contemplating a departure, my rationale seemed pretty trivial compared to the guy who takes on criminals in Pakistan for a living.

 I explained that the book was written by a friend.
 A “cop out,” yes, but not untrue.
-The author, Dr. Cory S. Fawcett and I have been communicating for the better part of a year, I’ve reviewed two of his previously published books (here and here), and we had a chance to meet and chat in person at FinCon.
+The author, Dr. Cory S. Fawcett and I have been communicating for the better part of a year, I’ve reviewed two of his previously published books (here

 I went on to chat with Andy about some of the frustrations of physicians in America, and why there were plenty of docs looking to walk a different path.
 A book like this wouldn’t exist if there wasn’t a market of disenchanted doctors who would find some value in it.My bench mate was surprisingly understanding.
 When I told him about the threat of malpractice lawsuits, he told me doctors in Pakistan can’t be sued.
 I also talked about production pressures, dealing with insurance companies and their denials, the onerous documentation, etc… Again, I felt a bit foolish describing our woes with an electronic health record to a man who wears a bulletproof vest when he clocks in, but he asked, and I was willing to indulge.